 [ Read: Vitamin C Foods For Babies ]

 Here is how vitamin D helps keep your baby healthy (3):

-- Strong bones: It is perhaps the best-known benefit of vitamin D. The body needs sufficient quantities of vitamin D to retain enough phosphorus and calcium in the bones.
+- Strong bones: It is perhaps the best-known use of vitamin D. The body needs sufficient quantities of vitamin D to retain enough phosphorus and calcium in the bones.
 If the baby’s diet lacks vitamin D, then their bodies could drain out calcium and phosphorus through urine.
-It could lead to a deficiency of these elements.
+It could also lead to a deficiency of these elements.

 - Supports metabolic activities: The body needs adequate levels of calcium and phosphorous to carry out several metabolic activities.
 Vitamin D makes sure that the body keeps a healthy stock of these nutrients.